 The first problem I had was with Super Cruise.
 The system worked great about 95 percent of the time.
 It was alarming how freakishly good the robot was at towing a trailer.
 We stayed perfectly between the lines, kept a consistent pace, and the truck was a safe driver, keeping a good distance away from traffic in case of an emergency.
 The only feature that didn’t work while towing was Super Cruise’s automatic lane change function, but the truck had no problem taking back over once you helped it do a lane change.

 What concerned me was the other five percent of the time.
 There were times when, seemingly out of nowhere, the truck would begin to accelerate by itself.
-I chose a cruising speed of 65 mph for my trip, and when the truck started accelerating by itself, I often saw it creep to 75 mph, 80 mph, or even 85 mph on the cruise control display.
+I chose a cruising speed of 65 mph for much of my trip, and when the truck started accelerating by itself, I often saw it creep to 75 mph, 80 mph, or even 85 mph on the cruise control display.

 On the other hand, the truck sometimes slammed on its brakes for no apparent reason.
 Not full panic-braking force, but definitely something akin to the hard braking you might apply when a car in front of you suddenly jumps on the binders and you find yourself too rapidly closing distance.
 When these braking incidences occured, there wasn’t any traffic in the truck’s way, or a construction zone, or anything like that – but the truck would brake hard, and I’d look down and see that Super Cruise set itself to 45 mph or 50 mph.